isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Save time.
-Don't re-invent the wheel.
+Don’t re-invent the wheel.
-Don't replicate the work of others.
+Don’t replicate the work of others.
-Benefit from other people's work when they make improvements.
+Benefit from other people’s work when they make improvements.
 Help other people when you make improvements.

 ### <a name="Rsl-sl"></a>SL.2: Prefer the standard library to other libraries